Gaussian free field and conformal field theory: Normalized tensor products

-\ms Note the monodromy in the expectation of the tensor product.
+\ms Note the monodromy in the correlation function of the tensor product.
 There is no difficulty in extending the concept of martingale-observable to multivalued functions -- each continuous branch should be a martingale-observable.

-\bs In a similar way, we can use $\E[\Phi^+_{(0)}(z_1)\overline{\Phi^+_{(0)}(z_2)}]=\log(\bar z_2-z_1)$ to define
+\bs In a similar way, we can use $\E[\Phichiral_{(0)}(z_1)\overline{\Phichiral_{(0)}(z_2)}]=\log(z_1-\bar z_2)$ to define

 \bs\subsec{General 1-point vertex fields} This last definition~\eqref{eq: OstarO2} can be extended to the case $z=z_1=z_2,$ cf. \eqref{eq: J*bar J}, so if we denote

 then we have

 where